404FoundingFather/wolfram-sim-ehammond/docs/wolfram-sim-prd.md

     - "Step" (to advance the simulation by one update event).
     - "Run" (to start continuous simulation updates).
     - "Stop" (to pause continuous simulation).
+    - "Save Hypergraph" (to save the current hypergraph state to a file).
+    - "Load Hypergraph" (to load a hypergraph state from a file or a predefined example).

 - **F3.3: Hypergraph Visualization**:
   - Display the current hypergraph state in a 2D canvas or SVG area.